The San Miguel Carnival in El Salvador. What you need to know!

 What is the San Miguel Carnival?

-The carnival of San Miguel is a celebratory event that happens at night on the last Saturday in November.
-It is the culmination of the month-long celebrations of the city in honor of the virgin of the peace, the patron saint of San Miguel.
-The carnival celebrations take place in the principal streets of the municipality.
+The Carnival of San Miguel is a celebratory event set for November 30, 2024, the last Saturday in November.
+The festival is the culmination of the month-long celebrations of the city in honor of the Virgin of the Peace, the patron saint of San Miguel.

-The San Miguel Carnival is one of the most well-known celebrations in El Salvador.
-On the day of the carnival, from 10 pm until the following morning, the main streets of San Miguel are filled with live music events and people dancing all over.
+This Carnival is one of the most well-known celebrations in El Salvador.
+On the day of the festival, from 10 pm until the following morning, the main streets of San Miguel are filled with live music events and people dancing all over.

-The municipality sets up different street venues so local and international bands can play for the carnival crowds.
+The municipality sets up different street venues so local and international artists can perform for the carnival crowds.
 Usually, over 30 musical groups and orchestras of different genres play during the night.

-The 2022 San Miguel carnival will be on Saturday, November 26th, from 6:00 in the afternoon until dawn.
-According to City Mayor Will Salgado, this year’s event will have a minimum of 50 musical groups; they will be located by zones and will be classified according to musical types.
+The 2024 San Miguel carnival will be on Saturday, November 30.
+According to the City Mayor’s office, this year’s event will have a minimum of 30 musical groups; they will be located by zones and will be classified according to musical types.

 How to Best Enjoy the San Miguel Carnival